Deconstructing Auslander's formulas, I. Fundamental sequences associated with additive functors: The right fundamental sequence of a contravariant functor

 \begin{remark} Assume $\mathscr{A}$ is the category of left $\Lambda$-modules over a ring $\Lambda$.
 Recall that for any contravariant functor $F$, the canonical natural transformation $ F \to \big(\blank, F(\Lambda)\big)$ is an isomorphism on $\Lambda$.
-If $F$ carries direct sums to direct products, then this natural transformation is an isomorphism on all projectives, and therefore it is isomorphic to $\rho_{F}$.
+If $F$ carries coproducts to products, then this natural transformation is an isomorphism on all projectives, and therefore it is isomorphic to~$\rho_{F}$.
 Hence, the canonical natural transformation

 is an isomorphism for all $i$, and each row of~\eqref{D:rfs-contra-fun} rewrites as

 Recall also that if $F$ is finitely presented, then the covariant defect $v(F)$ of~$F$ is defined as $F(\Lambda)$.
 If a finite presentation of $F$ arises as the Yoneda embedding of $f : B \lra A$, then $v(F) \simeq \Cok f \simeq F(\Lambda)$, and each row of the left fundamental sequence is of the form